neurosity/neurosity-sdk-js/docs/getting-started.md

 ### Add async login

 We need to use an [`async/await`](https://javascript.info/async-await) paradigm for authenticating to the device.
-Go ahead and create an async functinon called `main` to the `index.js` file.
+Go ahead and create an async function called `main` to the `index.js` file.

 ```js
 const main = async () => {